HeliosLang/compiler/doc/06-minting_policy_scripts.md

-# Part 6 of Plutus-Light how-to guide: Minting policies
+# Part 6 of Plutus-Light how-to guide: Minting policy scripts

 Minting policy scripts are very similar to validator scripts for spending.
 They don't accept a `Datum` argument though, only `Redeemer` or `ScriptContext`.